Europe broils in heat wave that fuels fires in France, Spain

 Teresa Ribera, Spain’s minister for ecological transition, described her country as “literally under fire” as she attended talks on climate change in Berlin.

-She warned of “terrifying prospects still for the days to come" — after more than 10 days of temperatures over 40 degrees Celsius (104 degrees Fahrenheit), cooling only moderately at night.
+She warned of “terrifying prospects still for the days to come" — after more than 10 days of temperatures over 40 C (104 F), cooling only moderately at night.

-Almost 600 heat-related deaths have been reported in Spain and neighboring Portugal, where temperatures reached 47 C (117 F) earlier this month.
+According to Spain’s Carlos III Institute, which records daily temperature-related fatalities, 237 deaths were attributed to high temperatures from July 10 to 14.
+That was compared to 25 heat-related deaths the previous week.

-The heat wave in Spain was forecast to ease on Tuesday, but the respite will be brief as temperatures rise again on Wednesday, especially in the dry western Extremadura region.
+The heat wave in Spain is forecast to ease on Tuesday, but the respite will be brief as temperatures rise again on Wednesday, especially in the dry western Extremadura region.

-In Britain, officials have issued the first-ever extreme heat warning, and the weather service forecast that the record high of 38.7 C (101.7 F), set in 2019, could be shattered.

-France's often temperate Brittany region sweltered, with a record temperature of 35.8 C (96.4 F) measured in the port of Brest, surpassing a previous high of 35.2 C that had stood since July 1949, French weather service Meteo-France said.

 In Portugal, much cooler weather Monday helped fire crews make progress against blazes.
 More than 600 firefighters attended four major fires in northern Portugal.